alexfedotov/edgewise/README.md

 **`edgewise`** is a lightweight Rust 🦀 library for working with graphs.
-It currently implements Dijkstra, BFS, and DFS, along with machinery for creating random graphs.
+It currently includes Dijkstra, BFS, and DFS, along with machinery for creating random graphs.